-Transportation benefits can help employees pay for public transportation and parking fees, among other things.
-Depending on the types of transportation benefits you offer, there might be limits.
+Depending on the types of commuter benefits you offer, there might be limits.
 Once the benefit reaches that limit, it is no longer exempt from taxes.

 Don’t calculate pre-tax deductions yourself.
-Patriot Software’s online payroll software will do all the calculations for you with guaranteed accuracy.
+Patriot Software’s online payroll will do all the calculations for you—with guaranteed accuracy.
 Start your free trial now.

 This article has been updated from its original publication date of 4/25/2012.This is not intended as legal advice; for more information, please click here.